 - Microbiology: direct isolation of the organism from a clinical specimen or from 'sulfur granules' is necessary for a definitive diagnosis.
 However, the failure rate of isolation is high.

 - Serological assays have been developed but sensitivity and specificity need to be improved before they become clinically useful.

 - Molecular genetic methods, such as polymerase chain reaction, rRNA sequencing, fluorescence in situ hybridisation and mass spectrometry, are available for more rapid and accurate identification in reference or research laboratories.

-- Patients with all forms of actinomycosis have historically been treated with high doses of intravenous penicillin G over 2 to 6 weeks, followed by oral penicillin V for 6 to 12 months.
+- Patients with all forms of actinomycosis have historically been treated with high doses of intravenous penicillin G over 2-6 weeks, followed by oral penicillin V for 6-12 months.
 The risk of actinomyces developing penicillin resistance is low.

-- Actinomyces are susceptible to a wide range of antimicrobial agents, including beta-lactams (including benzylpenicillin, amoxicillin, ceftriaxone, meropenem and piperacillin-tazobactam), doxycycline, clindamycin, erythromycin and clarithromycin.
+- Actinomyces are susceptible to a wide range of antimicrobial agents, such as beta-lactams (including benzylpenicillin, amoxicillin, ceftriaxone, meropenem and piperacillin-tazobactam), doxycycline, clindamycin, erythromycin and clarithromycin.

 - The initial phase of treatment should cover other bacteria found at the site of infection.
 A first-line regimen might consist of a beta-lactam and a beta-lactamase inhibitor such as clavulanate or tazobactam, which offers additional cover against potential beta-lactamase producers such as Staphylococcus aureus and Gram-negative anaerobes.

 - In abdominal actinomycosis, a possible treatment of choice is a combination of amoxicillin and clavulanic acid with metronidazole (or clindamycin) for strict anaerobes plus an aminoglycoside for resistant Enterobacteriaceae.